About FCAT Test

-The score report is very convenient to understand the growth and progress of a student in each progressing year.
-The FCAT score report indicates if the student is eligible to get promoted to the next grade, or for graduation.
-The score report also mentions individual achievement levels from 1 to 5, as set by the Sunshine State Standards, which indicates if there has been an improvement in the student from the previous years or not.
+The report is very easy to understand the growth and progress of a student in each progressing year and it indicates if the student is eligible to get promoted to the next grade, or for graduation.
+The report also mentions individual achievement levels from 1 to 5, as set by the Sunshine State Standards, which indicates if there has been an improvement in the student from the previous years or not.

 FCAT score reports include the following: